Courcelles, Belgium

-The mining
+History of the Mining Industry

 In 1853, a company, called Société Anonyme des Charbonnages du Nord de Charleroi, was formed to bring together the various concessions located in Courcelles.

 The mining capacity was 19,000 tons in 1854.
 It reached 500,000 tons in 1930.

 The shafts were closed one by one and currently, no extraction shaft is in operation on the territory of Courcelles, but we can still see a lot of spoil tips which are now nice places for walking.